getify/You-Dont-Know-JS/async & performance/ch2.md

 Is nesting the problem?
 Is that what makes it so hard to trace the async flow?
 That's part of it, certainly.

-But, let me rewrite the previous Ajax example not using nesting:
+But, let me rewrite the previous nested event/timeout/Ajax example without using nesting:

 ```js
 listen( "click", handler );